Alexandru Philippide: Renewed public debates

+Wartime and Originea românilor

-Philippide, together with many other Junimists and Iași academics such as Stere, favored the Central Powers for the first two years of World War I, during which interval Romania remained neutral.
-His cooperation with Stere deepened: in early 1916, he supported Stere's bid to return as Rector of Iași University, and ran on the same list as him.
-Although Philippide gathered most votes, the list overall lost as a result of government opposition and intrigue.
-The "Germanophile" party lost, as, in 1916, Romania joined the Entente; after the German counteroffensive, Bucharest was occupied and Iași became the provisional capital of a rump Romanian state.
+The "Germanophile" party lost, as, in 1916, Romania joined the Entente.
+In September of that year, Philippide noted that three professors had been drafted, while three others had been retained as propagandists of the Press Bureau.
+He demanded that at least the latter category be reinstated and "allowed to lecture in their fields."
+After the German counteroffensive, which occurred immediately after, Bucharest was occupied and Iași became the provisional capital of a rump Romanian state.
 Between October 1916 and spring 1919, Iași University virtually ceased functioning due to the hardships of war.
 Its buildings were requisitioned by the War Ministry and most of the faculty were not in town.
 However, a few professors, including Philippide as well as Ibrăileanu and Dimitrie Gusti, were able to teach part of their course schedule inside their private homes, which were not entirely taken over by the army.
-In October 1918, after Romania made peace with Germany, Philippide proposed Stere, Ibrăileanu, and Ilie Bărbulescu for membership of the Academy—they lost, owing to Stere's uncompromising Germanophilia.
+In October 1918, months after Romania had made peace with Germany, Philippide proposed Stere, Ibrăileanu, and Ilie Bărbulescu for membership of the academy—they lost, owing to Stere's uncompromising Germanophilia.

-Originea românilor

-He spent the better part of his career on his second principal endeavor, a history of the language and an exploration of how it arose.
-Called Originea românilor ("The Origin of the Romanians"), its first, 889-page volume appeared in 1925, with the second 829-page one being published in 1928.
+Philippide spent the better part of his career on his second principal endeavor, a history of the language and an exploration of how it arose.
+He continued to work on it throughout the war, and, by his own account, had once destroyed the family piano, using a hatchet, because the music was too distracting; his passion, Sevastos reports, made him look "possessed".
+The resulting book was Originea românilor ("The Origin of the Romanians").
+Its first, 889-page volume appeared in 1925, with the second 829-page one being published in 1928.
 Volume I, Ce spun izvoarele istorice ("What Historical Sources Say"), deals with the Romanians' ethnogenesis (see origin of the Romanians) and displays Philippide's abilities as an historian.
 He brings critical analysis to the works of Herodotus, Polybius, Appian, Strabo, Ptolemy and Cassius Dio, focusing on their writings about Dacia and the northern Balkans.
 The work includes long passages that had never previously appeared in Romanian.
 At the same time, he details the Latin inscriptions found in the Balkans, paying close attention to Procopius' De aedificiis but also to other material in the Corpus Inscriptionum Latinarum.

-He calculates the length and intensity of Romanization in various parts of the Balkans and documents the ethnic migrations that took place throughout the Middle Ages between the north and south banks of the Danube.
+Philippide calculates the length and intensity of Romanization in various parts of the Balkans and documents the ethnic migrations that took place throughout the Middle Ages between the north and south banks of the Danube.
 Additionally, he summarizes and critiques the main theories of ethnogenesis that appeared between the Middle Ages and the beginning of the 20th century.
 He completely rejects the notion put forth by Austrian historian Robert Roesler that Romance-speaking people migrated into Transylvania in the 12th–13th centuries, after Magyar settlement, instead proposing a migration north of the Danube starting in the 6th century.
 He made a correction to the Jireček Line that was generally accepted by later linguists.